(For full coverage, click on [ID:nLDE5BP055])

 Passengers and crew aboard the plane said Abdulmutallab spent about 20 minutes in the bathroom as it approached Detroit and then covered himself with a blanket after returning to his seat, the Justice Department said.

-They then heard popping noises and smelled a foul odor and some saw Abdulmutallab’s trouser leg and the wall of the plane on fire, it said.
-When asked by a flight attendant what he had in his pocket, he replied “explosive device.”
+They heard popping noises and smelled a foul odor and some saw Abdulmutallab’s trouser leg and the wall of the plane on fire, it said.
+When asked by a flight attendant what he had in his pocket, the suspect replied “explosive device,” it added.

-The device consisted of a six-inch (15-cm) packet of powder and a syringe containing a liquid, which were sewn into the suspect’s underwear, according to media reports.
+ABC said the device consisted of a six-inch (15.25 cm) packet of powder and a syringe containing a liquid, which were sewn into the suspect’s underwear so they would be near his testicles and unlikely to be detected.

 The FBI found remnants of a syringe near his seat.

-Jennifer Allen, 41, said passengers boarding the same flight in Amsterdam on Saturday were frisked and she was asked to remove a ball of tissue from a pocket.
+Jennifer Allen, 41, said passengers boarding the same flight in Amsterdam on Saturday were frisked and she was asked to remove tissue from a pocket.
 “It was a thorough pat-down.
 It wasn’t a quick rub,” she said.

-Investigators in Nigeria, the Netherlands and the United States were trying to piece together how Abdulmutallab was able to bring dangerous materials aboard the plane, and British police searched premises in central London where he was believed to have stayed while studying engineering there.
+Investigators in Nigeria, the Netherlands and the United States were trying to piece together how the accused Nigerian was able to bring dangerous materials aboard the plane, and British police were searching premises in central London.

 University College London said it had a record of a student by the name of “Umar Farouk Abdulmutallab” who was enrolled between September 2005 and June 2008.

-Dutch counter-terrorism agency NCTb said Abdulmutallab had boarded a KLM (AIRF.PA) flight from Lagos to Amsterdam, and went through a security checkpoint while in transit at Amsterdam’s Schiphol airport.
+Dutch counter-terrorism agency NCTb said Abdulmutallab boarded a KLM AIRF.PA flight from Lagos to Amsterdam, and went through a security checkpoint while in transit at Amsterdam's Schiphol airport.

 European airports tightened security checks on U.S.-bound flights in response to the failed attack.
 [ID:nLDE5BP04E]

-Northwest Airlines flight 253, a Delta-owned Airbus 330, had almost 300 people aboard when it left Amsterdam for Detroit.
+Northwest Airlines flight 253, a Delta-owned Airbus 330, was carrying about 278 passengers when it left Amsterdam bound for Detroit.
 Delta Air Lines has taken over Northwest.

-The U.S. Department of Homeland Security boosted security at airports for domestic and international flights after the incident and advised passengers they may experience closer scrutiny.
+The U.S. Department of Homeland Security said it was boosting security at airports for domestic and international flights after the incident and advised passengers they may experience more scrutiny.